 BMW Group Germany used Walls.io to enhance a 500-people event they organised.
 We had a little chat with Fabian Bayer from BMW Group to find out more about how exactly they used Walls.io during the “BMW Working Out Loud Conference” (#BMWWOLCON).

-Working Out Loud at BMW Group Germany
+A live social media feed for Working Out Loud at BMW Group Germany

 Working Out Loud is an initiative started by John Stepper and first adopted at the BMW Group by Ilona Libal, Andreas Schorn and Jasper-John Wendenburg a few years ago.
 The aim of the grassroot movement is to improve the quality of work by encouraging people to share work in progress with a relevant community.
 The idea is to get input from and collaborate with the community, as well as learn from each other’s processes and solutions.